How to cripple a presidency in 10 days

 Then, boom.

 White House press secretary Sean Spicer made the announcement to reporters, in person and through an email statement: President Donald Trump had fired FBI Director James Comey.
-Trump's former bodyguard, now an Oval Office aide, had delivered the message to FBI headquarters less than an hour earlier.
+Trump's former bodyguard, now an Oval Office aide, delivered the message to FBI headquarters less than an hour earlier.
 Comey, who was out of town, would find out like most Americans, from a television.

 The decision, Spicer explained, was "based on the clear recommendations of both Deputy Attorney General Rod Rosenstein and Attorney General Jeff Sessions."
 Their memos were soon made public.

 Rosenstein's was cutting.
-In a little more than two pages, he established a damning catalog Comey's series of missteps in handling the Hillary Clinton email investigation.
+Over a little more than two pages, he established a damning catalog of Comey's missteps in handling the Hillary Clinton email investigation.
 "As a result," he concluded, "the FBI is unlikely to regain public and congressional trust until it has a director who understands the gravity of the mistakes and pledges never to repeat them."

 We know now that White House officials were as taken aback by Comey's firing as anyone else.
 By that night, top administration press aides emerged from among the bushes and scattered themselves across the airwaves to make the President's case.
 Their pushback, though, would only make things worse, setting the stage for a 10-day circus in which Trump's presidency began to veer, perhaps inevitably, out of control.